 I’ve lived in an old house sheathed with cedar shingles for decades, throughout which I’ve often (but never intentionally) shared it with mice, flying squirrels, chipmunks, and, occasionally, Norway rats.
 What to do?
 Here’s advice for identifying, controlling, and preventing rodents in the home.

-How Do Rodents Get in?
+How Do Rodents Get In?

-Rodents are able to come in through impossibly tiny openings: a rat or flying squirrel can squeeze through an opening the size of a quarter; a mouse, the size of a dime.
+Rodents are able to come in through impossibly tiny openings: A rat or flying squirrel can squeeze through an opening the size of a quarter; a mouse, the size of a dime.
 They come in through soffits, vents, and openings in chimney flashing.

 Why Do Rodents Invade the Home?

-Rodents enter homes for the same reasons people live in them: to meet their needs for shelter, water, food, and protection (in their case, from predators such as foxes, coyotes, cats and dogs, weasels, hawks, and owls).
+Rodents enter homes for the same reasons that people live in them: to meet their needs for shelter, water, food, and protection (in their case, from predators such as foxes, coyotes, cats and dogs, weasels, hawks, and owls).

 Signs of a Rodent Problem

 If you have rodent guests in your home, you might:

 Find a stash of dog kibble or sunflower seeds tucked in behind the socks in your underwear drawer.

 Discover that the plastic has been chewed off electrical cords or wires.